To Home Page

 24 But when the Pharisees heard it, they said, This fellow doth not cast out devils, but by Beelzebub the prince of the devils.

 The Pharisees tried to closely follow the law of Moses.
 Because of this, they were looked up to and respected by the people.
 But many of them had grown to love being admired and respected more than they loved God!
 They were not obeying the law of Moses for God’s sake, but for their own selfish ends.
-They wanted to be the center of attention!
 They enjoyed being constantly complimented and praised for their outward obedience to the law.
 They had grown to love the approval of men more than the approval of God.
-Because of this, the Pharisees had refused to place their faith in Jesus, and even threatened to kick anyone out of the synagogue who trusted in him.
-Jesus was a great threat to them!
-And now that Jesus had worked this undeniable miracle, it was quite obvious that they were wrong.
-Not only that, but the attention had been diverted from them to Jesus!
+They wanted to be the center of attention!

 4. Jesus exposed the falsehood, illogic and hypocrisy of their lie.